-The Group has secured short-term funding through EHGOSF and the seller of ITSFL to allow it to pursue the RTO which it is using to pay its low running costs and advisers to progress the legal and financial due diligence.
+The Group had secured short-term funding through EHGOSF and the seller of ITSFL to allow it to pursue the RTO which it had been using to pay its low running costs and advisers to progress the legal and financial due diligence.
+However, on 13 February 2025, the Board announced that the RTO would not proceed to conclusion.